ayebit/Robocopy_assist/README.md

 # Robocopy_assist
-GUI wrapper of robocopy and some functions
+GUI for robocopy and some functions